maelvls/maelvls.github.io/content/2019/go111modules/index.md

 ---
-title: "Why is GO111MODULE everywhere, and everything about Go Modules"
+title: "Why is GO111MODULE everywhere, and everything about Go Modules (updated with Go 1.16)"
 tags: [go, go-modules]
 date: 2019-11-13
 description: "GO111MODULE is all over the place.
 It appears in README install instructions, in Dockerfiles, in makefiles.
-On top of that, the behavior of GO111MODULE has changed from Go 1.11 to 1.12, changed again with 1.13 and will changed a last time in 1.14."
+On top of that, the behavior of GO111MODULE has changed from Go 1.11 to 1.12, changed again with Go 1.13 and Go 1.15 and changed a last time in Go 1.16."
 url: /go111module-everywhere
 images: [go111module-everywhere/cover-go-modules-sad.jpg]
 devtoId: 204994